akgillespie8/gillespielabsite/_pages/facultyjobmarket.md

 *Preparation:* You’ll probably never have as much time to prep as you would like, so prioritize.
 I think it’s more important to have good answers about yourself and your work and less important to know all about them and try to cram in reading a bunch of websites/papers.
 For almost all of these interviews, I knew ahead of time who would be on the call.
 For one, I was sent the interview questions ahead of time.
 I always looked up the websites of the committee members to broadly know what kind of science they did (to the level of “studies AD/protein aggregation in flies”) but honestly I often forgot these details in the interviews and I didn’t do more digging than that.
 If there was someone who did work related to my own, I did more (like read at least the abstracts of their recent papers or have a question or two about their work prepared).
 If you aren’t given details of whether they want a presentation from you (or if you want more info about format, content, duration, etc), it’s very reasonable to ask.

 *Questions I got asked:*

-•	Always: some form of “tell us about your science” o	How did you get into science? o	What has been your most exciting discovery?
-What is the significance of this work? o	What is your dream experiment? o	What key approaches will you use? o	What’s your vision for your lab?
-How will you implement it? o	Where do you see yourself in 5/10/20 years?
+- Always: some form of “tell us about your science”
+- How did you get into science?
+- What has been your most exciting discovery?
+What is the significance of this work?
+- What is your dream experiment?
+- What key approaches will you use?
+- What’s your vision for your lab?
+How will you implement it?
+- Where do you see yourself in 5/10/20 years?
-•	Always: essentially, why this department & who would you collab with? o	What drew you to our department / What makes you excited about coming here? / How do you see yourself fitting in to our department? o	Who would you be interested in collaborating with?
+- Always: essentially, why this department & who would you collab with?
+- What drew you to our department / What makes you excited about coming here? / How do you see yourself fitting in to our department?
-•	Often: some form of lab/ leadership strategy o	Why is now the right time for you to apply? o	How do you want the department to support you?
-What resources will you need? o	How will you set yourself apart from your current PI? o	Where will you apply for funding? o	What does success look like to you?
-What characteristics are needed to achieve such success? o	Who will you hire first?
-What is the first experiment your team will do? o	How will you grow your lab and how big will it be? o	Where do you see the field in 5-10 years?
+- Who would you be interested in collaborating with?
+- Often: some form of lab/ leadership strategy
+- Why is now the right time for you to apply?
+- How do you want the department to support you?
+What resources will you need?
+- How will you set yourself apart from your current PI?
+- Where will you apply for funding?
+- What does success look like to you?
+What characteristics are needed to achieve such success?
+- Who will you hire first?
+What is the first experiment your team will do?
+- How will you grow your lab and how big will it be?
+- Where do you see the field in 5-10 years?
-•	Often: teaching/mentorship
+- Often: teaching/mentorship
-o	What’s your mentoring philosophy/strategy? / What kind of PI would you like to be? o	How does diversity play into your research/mentoring/teaching?
-What DEI initiatives in this department/at this university would you be interested in participating in? o	What types of courses would you be interested in teaching? o	Tell us about a particularly rewarding teaching/mentoring experience that you had
+- What’s your mentoring philosophy/strategy? / What kind of PI would you like to be?
+- How does diversity play into your research/mentoring/teaching?
+What DEI initiatives in this department/at this university would you be interested in participating in?
+- What types of courses would you be interested in teaching?
+- Tell us about a particularly rewarding teaching/mentoring experience that you had

 *Questions I asked them* (you’ll always be given time for a couple, be ready with them)
-•	How do you support your faculty?
+- How do you support your faculty?
 How are new faculty mentored?
-•	What are you looking for a new faculty member to bring to your department?
+- What are you looking for a new faculty member to bring to your department?
-•	How are students/trainees in the department supported?
+- How are students/trainees in the department supported?
-•	What is the community like?
+- What is the community like?
 What types of events support a sense of community (seminar series, retreats, happy hours, etc)
-•	How do collaborations tend to form?
+- How do collaborations tend to form?
-•	What is expected of a new faculty member?
+- What is expected of a new faculty member?
 What does success look like for a new faculty?
-•	What are the biggest changes the department has seen over the past few years and where do you see it going next?
+- What are the biggest changes the department has seen over the past few years and where do you see it going next?
-•	Which programs can faculty get students from and what types of skills/interests do they tend to come in with?
+- Which programs can faculty get students from and what types of skills/interests do they tend to come in with?
-•	What are the most common hurdles/struggles that new faculty encounter?
+- What are the most common hurdles/struggles that new faculty encounter?

 ## Full interviews